 ‘Why, the ancient, universal tyranny of gravity!’

-This summer, artist and writer James Bridle is flying a balloon from the roof of Bold Tendencies, a multi-storey car park and art space in Peckham, South London.
-Attached to the balloon will be a variety of payloads, from darknet routers to aerial cameras, with the results of its experiments shared publicly and online.
+During the summer of 2014, artist and writer James Bridle flew a balloon from the roof of Bold Tendencies, a multi-storey car park and art space in Peckham, South London.
+Attached to the balloon were a variety of payloads, from darknet routers to aerial cameras, with the results of its experiments shared publicly and online.

-The balloon, a large, military-grade helikite, ascends from a newly commissioned structure designed by London based architecture and design studio TDO, consisting of a rooftop hangar, workshop and exhibition space, where the project will be documented from June until September.
+The balloon, a large, military-grade helikite, ascended from a specially commissioned structure designed by London based architecture and design studio TDO, consisting of a rooftop hangar, workshop and exhibition space, where the project was documented from June through September.

-James will be writing a series of letters from the balloon over the course of the summer, telling its stories and exploring its findings.
-Sign up here to receive them.
+James wrote a series of letters from the balloon over the course of the summer, telling its stories and exploring its findings.